Lindsay Applegate: Later life

 Lindsay made a donation land claim in Yoncalla (between Eugene and Roseburg) in 1846 and established a grist mill.
 As a carpenter, he had built the first river ferry in Polk County in 1844.
 He also owned the toll road through the Siskiyous, which he sold in the 1860s.

 Lindsay was appointed special agent for the Modoc Indians in 1861.
 In 1862, he was elected to the Oregon House of Representatives as a Republican representing Jackson County.
 In 1865, he was appointed Indian subagent, responsible for treaty negotiations and other U.S. government dealings with the Klamath Indians.

 Lindsay retired to Ashland in 1869.
 The Modoc War of 1872, between the Modocs and the U.S. Army, began shortly after he retired from his post.
 In January 1873, along with several other settlers, including Samuel Asahel Clark and R. H. Kincaid, Lindsay successfully proposed a peace commission to stop the war's spread.

-Lindsay Applegate died on November 28, 1892, in either Klamath Falls or Ashland.
+Lindsay Applegate died on November 28, 1892, at the home of his son Oliver in Klamath County.
 He was survived by sons Elisha, Jesse A., Oliver, Ivan, and Lucien, and daughters Alice and Rachel.
-He had five other children who died before he did: Warren (who drowned in the Columbia River), Theresa, Annie, Frank, and Jerome.
+He had five other children who predeceased him: Warren (who drowned in the Columbia River), Theresa, Annie, Frank, and Jerome.
 His wife, Elizabeth, died in 1882.

 Applegate wrote Notes and Reminiscences of Laying Out and Establishing the Old Emigrant Road into Southern Oregon in the Year 1846.
 He is the namesake of the Applegate River in Oregon.